The best and the worst of 2003

-After a very long and painful bear market, 2003 will be known as the turn around year – a year of transition.
+After a very long and painful bear market, 2003 will be known as the turn around a year – a year of transition.
 The year started out scary as markets continued to plummet in the first quarter but the last nine months of the year proved to be one of the stronger rallies in history.

-In this article I want to provide a synopsis of what was hot and what was not.
-As you go through this article keep in mind that far too often investors mistakenly believe that if something was the top last year it is likely to be the top this year, when history has shown that this is less likely to happen.
+In this article, I want to provide a synopsis of what was hot and what was not.
+As you go through this article keep in mind that far too often investors mistakenly believe that if something was the top last year it is likely to be the top this year when history has shown that this is less likely to happen.
 While chasing hot performers is a common occurrence, it is a strategy that rarely works.
 Regardless, it is always fun to know the winners versus the losers.

 Top 3 performing mutual funds

-Let's start with the top three performing mutual funds in 2003.
-At the top of the charts was the Acuity Pooled Canadian Small Cap which delivered an impressive 102.8% 1 year return.
+Let’s start with the top three performing mutual funds in 2003.
+At the top of the charts was the Acuity Pooled Canadian Small Cap which delivered an impressive 102.8% 1-year return.
 This is not a common mainstream mutual fund.
 It is designed for higher net worth individuals, as the minimum investment is a mere $150,000.
-The second place fund is also a high net worth fund with a $150,000 minimum investment – the Dynamic Power Hedge.
-This fund also had a triple digit return of 101.5%.
+The second-place fund is also a high net worth fund with a $150,000 minimum investment – the Dynamic Power Hedge.
+This fund also had a triple-digit return of 101.5%.
 Rounding out the top three was the Dynamic Global Resource with a 93.8% return.
 Before you put money into this fund consider that it has a 4.47% management expense ratio (MER).
 All three funds have a higher than average risk level.

 At the other end of the list with the worst performance in 2003 was the Argentum US Master Portfolio fund.
 This fund lost 93.8% in 2003.